nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 - Table content **SHALL NOT** be truncated.
 - Table rows **SHALL** be ordered by date descending (i.e. most recent date/time first).

-Table header text can be found on the specfic HTML view pages.